Heritage properties: information for owners

 All of the following conditions apply for rates rebates:

-- the owner is adequately maintaining the property which is determined by the Heritage Branch
+- the owner is adequately maintaining the property which is determined by Heritage NT

 - any claim must be made within 60 days of the rates being paid